How Yom Kippur Fasts Became All About The Feasts

 On Yom Kippur — which begins Friday night — over half of American Jews will fast (according to a recent survey).
 Whether in temple or at their workday desk, many will use the opportunity to reflect on their individual and collective actions over the past year, and their hope for the coming year.
 After the sun sets, they'll break their fast.
 And a lot of people will really break their fast.

-"The typical assort is a couple different kinds of smoked salmon, whitefish, herring, cream cheese," explains Niki Russ Federman, whose New York-based family appetizer shop (a traditional store that sells both fish and dairy), Russ & Daughters, has been supplying these foods for more than 100 years.
+"The typical assort is a couple different kinds of smoked salmon, whitefish, herring, cream cheese," explains Niki Russ Federman, whose New York-based family "appetizing shop" (a traditional store that sells both fish and dairy), Russ & Daughters, has been supplying these foods for more than 100 years.

 "Whitefish salad, egg salad, some pickles.
 Then you get all the breads, the sweets like babka —you can't have break fast without babka!" she says.